ggranum/java-spork/README.md

 # Java-Spork: Random utility classes for Client-Server Java development

 ## Use
 The code in this repository is most likely to be more useful if copy-pasted into your own projects and modified accordingly.

-One day I might add a build that generates a jar or five... but probably not.
+As of 2018, you can now use Gradle to point to a Github dependency.
+See below for more.

 See /common-examples for a demonstration of various toys.